vjoel/fsdb/README.md

   is to only request nested locks on paths in the lexicographic order of the path strings: "foo/bar", "foo/baz", ...

-    A transaction can be aborted with Database#abort and Database.abort, after which the state of the object in the database remains as before the transaction.
+    A transaction can be aborted with `Database#abort` and `Database.abort`, after which the state of the object in the database remains as before the transaction.
 An exception that is raised but not handled within a transaction also aborts the transaction.

     Note that there is no locking on directories, but you can designate a lock file for each dir and effectively have multiple-reader, single writer